fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 ~~This special permission can only be acquired for apps a developer manages and is responsible for.~~ ~~Third party builds, like the F-Droid builds, are managed by third parties and are the responsibility of these third parties.~~
-~~So, only these third parties can acquire the required permission from Google.~~ ~~Since these third parties do not actually support FairEmail, they are most likely not going to request the required permission.~~
+~~So, only these third parties can acquire the required permission from Google.~~ ~~Since these third parties do not actually support FullEmail, they are most likely not going to request the required permission.~~

 ~~You can solve this in two ways:~~

-* ~~Switch to the official version of FairEmail, see [here](https://github.com/M66B/FairEmail/blob/master/README.md#downloads) for the options~~
+* ~~Switch to the official version of FullEmail, see [here](https://github.com/M66B/FullEmail/blob/master/README.md#downloads) for the options~~
 * ~~Use app specific passwords, see [this FAQ](#user-content-faq6)~~

 ~~Using *select account* in third party builds is not possible in recent versions anymore.~~